What are the Connections between Mercury and CFLs?

 - In the U.S., burning coal at power plants results in a little more than 40% of all mercury emissions from man-made sources (source: Section 2.7 of the 2014 National Emissions Inventory, version 1 (December 2016) of the Technical Support Document (PDF)).

-- Using energy-efficient CFLs reduces demand for power, which in turn reduces the amount of coal burned by power plants and the amount of mercury emitted when coal is burned.
+- Using energy-saving CFLs instead of incandescent bulbs reduces demand for electricity, which in turn reduces the amount of coal burned by power plants, which reduces emissions of mercury when the coal is burned.

 - Mercury, an essential part of CFLs, allows a bulb to be an efficient light source.